michael-jacobs/michael-jacobs.github.io/_pages/recentprojects.md

 classes: wide
 ---

-Below are some recent examples of my work and testimonials from clients.
+Below are some examples of my work and testimonials from clients.

 ## World Animal Health Organisation (OIE) *(MAR 2020 – JULY 2020)*
 Working as part of a small team of consultants I lead work to build, clean, analyse and quality assure a database of indicators on performance of veterinary services.